 - PACK THE JAR: Firmly pack the cabbage mixture into a very clean glass quart jar, pressing it down so the liquid covers the cabbage.
 Pour any released liquid on top.
 Cut a circle from the reserved outer leaf to fit the jar’s opening and place it on top.
 Add a weight to keep the cabbage submerged.
 If the brine doesn’t fully cover the cabbage and weight, top off with a 2% saltwater solution (1 teaspoon salt per cup water).

 - FERMENT: Screw on a plastic lid and place the jar in a rimmed pan (to catch any overflow).
-Let it ferment at room temperature for 1 to 4 weeks, or until it reaches your desired sourness.
+Let it ferment at room temperature for 1 to 4 weeks, or until it reaches your desired taste.

 - STORE: Once fermented, transfer the sauerkraut to the refrigerator.
 Enjoy!